jsailo/notes/docs/tutorial-docusaurus/03-pushing-your-docusaurus-file-changes-to-github.md

 1. Change the directory on your local computer.

     ```bash
-    cd <location of your local repository>
+    cd <location of your local Docusaurus repository>
     ```

 2. Initialize your git repository on the folder